 Implants may interfere with the detection of breast cancer using mammography, a type of X-ray examination.
 If you have had breast cancer, a family history of breast cancer or may have other risk factors for breast cancer, tell you Specialist Plastic Surgeon.

-There is no evidence that breast implants increase the risk of breast cancer, although the possibility has been considered.
-It is important that you learn to self-examine your breasts for lumps, in addition to having any regular tests that are recommended by your doctor.
+There is currently no conclusive evidence to suggest that breast implants increase the risk of breast cancer, although the possibility has been taken into consideration.
+It remains important for individuals with breast implants to learn how to perform self-examinations of their breasts to detect any potential lumps or changes.
 Your surgeon may also suggest a regular follow-up appointment for an examination of breasts for lumps and to assess the implants.

 Individual cases may vary but generally, mothers can breastfeed after having breast augmentation.
 However, some women do experience reduced nipple sensation following breast augmentation surgery making it difficult to trigger the milk let down reflex.
 Some women may also experience reduced milk supply.
 If you are planning to breastfeed after breast augmentation surgery, talk to your Specialist Plastic Surgeon to get the latest information on this issue.